edcuba/esp8266-led/README.md

-# imp
-Simple MicroPython server for ESP8266 module LED controll
+# HTTP server for ESP8266 module LED control

+## Written in MicroPython

+- Eduard Čuba
+- Microprocessors and Embedded Systems
+- Brno University of Technology
+- Faculty of Information Technology 2017